Abdominal X-ray

 • There is calcification of the dilated aortic wall

-• As in this case often only one side of the aneurysm is visible - the other projected over the spine
+• Frequently only one side of the aneurysm is visible - as in this image - the other being projected over the spine